LPSN Investors Have Opportunity To Lead Liveperson, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) LOS ANGELES, Dec.
-27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Jan.
+2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN ).

 Class Period: May 10, 2022 – March 16, 2023